Brain tumor, breast cancer, colon cancer, congenital heart disease, heart arrhythmia. See more conditions.

 Transplantation.
 Dr. Kremers has worked extensively with pretransplant risk assessment (which is considered when prioritizing patients on the transplant waitlist), derivation of prognostic predictors of outcomes post-transplantation, study of new treatments and evaluation of hospital performance.
 Most of his work concerns solid organ transplantation in the clinical setting, but he also works with blood and marrow transplantation and in laboratory studies.

-A major contribution of Dr. Kremers has been with the study of the Model for End-Stage Liver Disease (MELD) score as a predictor of mortality in patients with end-stage liver disease, and the value of the MELD score as a tool in ranking patient urgency for transplantation.
+One of Dr. Kremers' major contributions is the study of the Model for End-Stage Liver Disease (MELD) score as a predictor of mortality in patients with end-stage liver disease, and the value of the MELD score as a tool in quantifying patient urgency for transplantation.

 Dr. Kremers' collaborations in transplantation and nephrology continue to advance knowledge of treatment options for patients in these populations.
 His work in dementia continues to better describe prevalence, incidence, and risk factors in different dementias, and it aids in the design of clinical trials aiming to treat these diseases.

 Learn about clinical trials that address specific scientific questions about human health and disease.

 Explore all research studies at Mayo Clinic.